 - Activities should be varied.

-- They need to be focused around the unit theme.
+- They need to be focused on the unit theme.

 - Perhaps most importantly, they should force students to use the target language.